Midazolam – How is it Used and its Side Effects

 Which Medicines may Interact With Midazolam

-Of course, you must notify the doctor or healthcare professional if you are taking any of these medicines:
+Of course, a patient must notify the doctor or healthcare professional if taking any of these medicines:

 - Carbamazepine, rifampin, St. John’s wort